 Can I pour hot water on the frozen air conditioner?

 Absolutely!
+You can pour hot water on the frozen air conditioner.
 Hot water is a great way to defrost your air conditioner.

 - Once your air conditioner is turned off, pour hot water on the frozen parts of it.
 Use a towel cloth to wipe away any ice, snow, or frost buildup.